baldurk/renderdoc/docs/getting_started/quick_start.rst

     The Timeline Bar

-More details can be found on the :doc:`timeline_bar` page.
+More details can be found on the :doc:`../window/timeline_bar` page.

 The timeline bar is essentially an alternate view of the frame, with the horizontal axis being time in the frame.
 The scale however is non-linear and is weighted to try and show each section of the frame equally and visibly, rather than scaling by duration.